Kontakto

 Kontakto is an Esperanto magazine published by TEJO and supported by the Universal Esperanto Association (UEA).
-Its 6 annual issues have readers in about 100 countries of the world.
-It started in 1963 through a proposal of the UEA committee by Humphrey Tonkin, who became its first editor in chief and who provided a magazine that touched on topics of interest to Esperanto youth.
+Its 6 annual issues have readers in about 100 countries.
+It started in 1963 through a proposal of the UEA committee by Humphrey Tonkin, who became its first editor-in-chief and who provided a magazine that touched on topics of interest to Esperanto youth.
 The magazine often used the slogan "In Esperanto, but not about Esperanto."

-In the early 1980s, Anna Lowenstein became the editor.
+In the early 1980s, Anna Löwenstein became the editor.
 Her contributions to the magazine included easy-to-read articles, which concerned serious topics, but were written in simple language suitable for beginning Esperanto learners.
 This continues to be a primary focus for the magazine.